 For starters, you must know that two main types of coffee plants are grown across the world – the Arabica and Robusta.

 Each of these has multiple sub-varieties.
 Just to be clear, however, Arabica and Colombian are both referred to as specialty coffee and are the base for the best coffee beans on the market today.

 As the name suggests, Arabica coffee has its roots in Arabia.
 However, Arabica is cultivated by people living in different parts of the world, particularly South America.

-On the other hand, Columbian coffee came from Columbia, which has become a major coffee grower country considering its location and climate.
+On the other hand, Colombian coffee came from Colombia, which has become a major coffee grower country considering its location and climate.

-The main differences between Arabica and Columbian coffee exist because of the unique ways these coffees are made.
+The main differences between Arabica and Colombian coffee exist because of the unique ways these coffees are made.